katevaoglou/pixeliazo/README.md

     Image will be rescaled and recolored and a legend with indeces and color names will be added.
 Color names and captions will have Greek names.
+* pixeliazo.py pixel_image.jpg -w 20 -r NEAREST
+    Image will be rescaled using NEAREST resample filter (this is ideal if your image is already in pixel art form).